 We’ve found the best 4th of July prices on Amazon for Echo smart speakers and comparable Google Nest products at Walmart and put them all in one place.
-Whether you are just starting to build a smart home configuration for security, entertainment, or convenience or if you’re building up to an existing smart home network, these are the best deals today on Amazon and Walmart.
+Whether you are just starting to build a smart home configuration for security, entertainment, or convenience, or if you’re building up to an existing smart home network, these are the best deals today (in addition to the Black Friday deals) on Amazon and Walmart.

 Tiny smart speakers

 The Google Home Mini and Amazon Echo Dot are the best-selling smart speakers for their brands.
 They’re small, inexpensive, and have all the information, entertainment, and smart home control functions of the larger models in their respective smart home platforms.

 The best-selling smart speaker in the world, the Amazon Echo Dot (3rd Gen) is an awesome introduction to smart home voice control.
 Normally priced at $50, the Echo Dot is just $25 during the sale.
 If you want to get started talking with Alexa or add smart speakers to more rooms in your home, this is a great chance to buy this powerful device at a temporarily low price.